centrifuge/sdk/.github/DOCS.md

 ## Workflows

-### 1. `prepare-release.yml`
+### 1. `version-bump.yml`

-This workflow is responsible for versioning and preparing releases based on pull request labels.
+This workflow handles both versioning and release creation through two separate jobs:

+#### Version Bump Job
-- **Trigger**: Runs on pull request reviews that are approved.
+- **Trigger**: Runs when a pull request review is approved
+- **Version Bump**:
-- **Version Bump**: Determines the version bump type (major, minor, patch) based on PR labels.
-If an `alpha` label is present, it creates a prerelease version.
+  - Determines version bump type based on PR labels (major, minor, patch, alpha)
-- **Versioning**: Uses `yarn version` to update the version in `package.json`.
+  - Uses `npm version` to update version in `package.json`
-- **Outputs**: Provides the version type and alpha status for subsequent workflows.

-- **Alpha Versioning**: When a PR includes the `alpha` label, versions are created with an `-alpha.N` suffix (e.g., `1.2.3-alpha.1`, `1.2.3-alpha.2`).
-This continues until the alpha label is removed, at which point the version returns to standard semantic versioning.
+  - For alpha releases, creates versions with `-alpha.N` suffix
+  - Skips version bump if PR has `no-release` label
+  - Checks if version needs to be bumped again using `bump-check.sh`

+#### Create Release Job
+- **Trigger**: Runs on pushes to the `main` branch
+- **Action**: Creates a prerelease draft on GitHub with auto-generated release notes

 ### 2. `build-test-report.yml`

-This workflow handles building, testing, and reporting.
+Handles continuous integration tasks:

-- **Trigger**: Runs on pull requests and pushes to the `main` branch.
+- **Trigger**: Runs on pull requests and pushes to `main`
-- **Build and Test**: Installs dependencies, builds the project, and runs tests.
+- **Actions**:
+  - Sets up Node.js 20 and Yarn 4.5.0
+  - Installs dependencies
+  - Runs build process
+  - Executes tests with coverage
-- **Reporting**: Uploads test results and coverage reports to Codecov.
+  - Uploads test results and coverage reports
+  - Reports coverage to Codecov

 ### 3. `naming-conventions.yml`

-This workflow ensures that pull request titles and labels follow specific conventions.
+Enforces PR conventions:

-- **Trigger**: Runs on various pull request events (opened, edited, labeled, etc.).
+- **Trigger**: Runs on PR events (opened, edited, labeled, unlabeled, synchronize)
+- **Validations**:
-- **Title Check**: Validates PR titles against the Conventional Commits specification.
+  - Ensures PR titles follow Conventional Commits specification
-- **Label Check**: Ensures PRs have one of the required labels (major, minor, patch, no-release).
+  - Verifies exactly one release label is present (major, minor, patch, no-release, alpha)
-- **Comments**: Adds or removes comments on PRs based on title and label validation results.
+- **Feedback**: Adds/removes automated comments on PRs for validation issues

-### 4. `create-release.yml`

-This workflow creates a draft release on GitHub when a new version is detected in `package.json` on the `main` branch.

-- **Trigger**: Runs on pushes to the `main` branch.
-- **Version Check**: Verifies if the version in `package.json` has been updated.
-- **Draft Release**: Creates a draft release with the new version tag if the version check is successful.

-### 5. `publish-release.yml`
+### 4. `publish-release.yml`

-This workflow handles the publishing of releases to NPM.
+Handles NPM package publishing:

-- **Trigger**: Runs when a release is published on GitHub.
+- **Trigger**: Runs when a GitHub release is published (moved from draft to released)
-- **Build and Publish**: Checks out the code, installs dependencies, builds the project, and publishes it to NPM.
+- **Actions**:
+  - Builds the project
+  - Publishes to NPM with provenance enabled
-- **Provenance**: Uses `npm publish` with provenance for security.
+  - Uses Node.js native `npm publish` command for provenance support

 ## Release Process

-1. **Versioning**: The `prepare-release.yml` workflow determines the version bump based on PR labels after a review has been approved.
-If a PR is labeled with `major`, `minor`, or `patch`, the version is updated accordingly.
-If labeled with `alpha`, a prerelease version is created.

-2. **Draft Release Creation**: The `create-release.yml` workflow creates a draft release if `package.json` contains a new version on the `main` branch.

-3. **Publishing**: When a release is published on GitHub (moved from draft to released), the `publish-release.yml` workflow is triggered.
-It builds the project and publishes it to NPM, ensuring the package is available for public use.
+1. **Pull Request Stage**:
+   - PR must have a Conventional Commits compliant title
+   - PR must have exactly one release label (major, minor, patch, alpha, no-release)
+   - Build and tests must pass

+2. **Version Bumping**:
+   - Triggered by PR approval
+   - Version is bumped based on PR label
+   - Skipped if PR has `no-release` label
+   - Additional checks prevent duplicate version bumps

+3. **Release Creation**:
+   - Draft release is automatically created on `main` branch updates
+   - Release notes are auto-generated
+   - Created as a prerelease initially

+4. **Publishing**:
+   - When release is published on GitHub, package is automatically published to NPM
+   - Uses NPM provenance for enhanced security
+   - Published with public access

+## Scripts

+The workflow uses two helper scripts:

+### `bump-check.sh`
+- Prevents duplicate version bumps
+- Checks if version already exists in releases
+- Verifies if version was already bumped in current branch

+### `pr-label-check.sh`
+- Validates PR labels
+- Ensures exactly one release label is present
+- Returns the type of release or `no-release`